 So, what can companies do to change this situation?
 They can increase gender diversity and create a more inclusive company culture.

 Three steps to making your workplace more diverse

 Take stock of the current situation at your company.
 You can’t move forward if you don’t know what to focus on.
 Some ways of doing this are running a Diversity and Inclusion survey or undergoing a pay gap analysis.
-It's important to use data and not just anecdotal evidence.
+It's essential to use data and not just anecdotal evidence.

 How are other companies working to achieve gender diversity?